Aptivi-Archives/KSModExamples/README.md

 Select the version in the branch appropriate to your version series of KS, like if you're going to use these examples in the 0.0.16.x series, choose the `0.0.16.x` branch.

-This repo is copyright (c) EoflaOE and its companies - All rights reserved.
+This repo is copyright (c) Aptivi - All rights reserved.